lzhengning/pangualpha_jtorch/inference_mindspore_gpu/README-en.md

-# PanGu-Alpha-GPU
+# PanGu-α-GPU

 ### Description

-This project is a GPU inference version of [Pangu-alpha](https://git.openi.org.cn/PCL-Platform.Intelligence/PanGu-Alpha), for information about [Pangu-alpha](https://git.openi.org.cn /Intelligence/Pangu-Alpha), please see the original project for information on the principles, datasets, etc. The current phase of the project focuses on enabling Pangu-alpha models to be inferred and trained on GPUs, so that more people can experience the appeal of large models.
-The purpose of openness is to gather ideas, draw inspiration, and explore the potential of large model applications, as well as to identify problems that can guide our future innovative research and breakthroughs.
+This project is a GPU inference version of [PanGu-α](https://git.openi.org.cn/PCL-Platform.Intelligence/PanGu-Alpha).
+For information about [PanGu-α](https://git.openi.org.cn /Intelligence/Pangu-Alpha), please see the original project for information on the principles, datasets, etc. The current phase of the project focuses on enabling PanGu-α models to be inferred and trained on GPUs such that more people can experience the appeal of large models.
+The purpose of openness is to gather ideas, draw inspiration, explore the potential of large model applications, as well as identify problems that can guide our future innovative research and breakthroughs.